Autonomous unmanned vessel

 The DARPA-sponsored programme is expected to be transitioned to the US Navy by 2018.

 The high-resolution stereo and 360° electro-optic/infrared (EO/IR) sensor systems ensure safe navigation and situational awareness during day/night lighting conditions.
-Long-range mid-frequency active-passive sonar aboard the vessel detects and classifies the targets.
+Long-range mid-frequency active-passive sonar on board the vessel detects and classifies the targets.

 The Sea Hunter technology demonstrator is powered by two diesel engines, each driving a propeller.
 It has a maximum speed of 27k and can operate up to a range of 10,000nm when sailing at a speed of 12k in open seas.
 It can stay afloat for 60 to 90 days.